 Department of Romance Studies (GRAD)

-The Department of Romance Studies offers M.A. and Ph.D. degrees with concentrations in French and Francophone studies, Hispanic studies, and Italian studies.
-Students apply directly to the Ph.D. program.
-All students in the Ph.D. program may receive the M.A. degree en route after completing satisfactorily all of the second-year requirements.
+The Department of Romance Studies offers Ph.D. degrees with concentrations in French and Francophone studies, Hispanic studies (literature track or linguistics track), and Italian studies.
+Students may apply directly to the Ph.D. program having either completed a master's degree, or they may apply having completed their bachelor's and work toward what is referred to as a "Shadow M.A." that they would receive en route to the Ph.D. after satisfactorily completing all of the second-year requirements.

-Each Romance studies graduate program offers advanced literary and interdisciplinary training guided by a vibrant community of scholars representing the wide range and complexity of trends and schools that constitute the study of the humanities today.
+Each Romance studies graduate program offers advanced training in literary, linguistic, and cultural aspects of the Romance world with a strong interdisciplinary orientation.
+Our community of scholars represents the wide range and increasing complexity of trends, frameworks and schools that constitute the study of the traditional humanities and the digital humanities today.

 We offer three concentrations within the Ph.D. in Romance studies:

 We also offer a dual-track option in Hispanic Linguistics.
-For this program, students will need to apply to both the Department of Romance Studies and the Department of Linguistics.
+For this program, students need to apply to both the Department of Romance Studies and the Department of Linguistics separately, and admitted jointly.

 Research Facilities